CHRISTIE´S ASIA PACIFIC HEADQUARTERS

 Images: Ingo Rasp, Livio Federspiel

-The lighting design also considers screens as additional light sources, managing reflections and ensuring pendant lights do not obstruct views.
+The concept also considers screens as additional light sources, managing reflections and ensuring pendant lights do not obstruct views.
 On the rooftop terrace, atmospheric lighting in steps and platforms provides orientation and coziness without interfering with projections.

-The lighting design also considers screens as additional light sources, managing reflections and ensuring pendant lights do not obstruct views.
+The concept also considers screens as additional light sources, managing reflections and ensuring pendant lights do not obstruct views.
 On the rooftop terrace, atmospheric lighting in steps and platforms provides orientation and coziness without interfering with projections.

 HUMBOLDT FORUM